fenago/generative-adversarial-networks/chapter_10/Lab_8.md

 specific failure cases.
 There are two failure cases that are common to see when training GAN models on new problems; they are mode collapse and convergence failure.

-### 10.3.
-How To Identify a Mode Collapse

-10.3

-223

-How To Identify a Mode Collapse
+## How To Identify a Mode Collapse

 A mode collapse refers to a generator model that is only capable of generating one or a small subset of different outcomes, or modes.
 Here, mode refers to an output distribution, e.g. a